-The full implementation of all goals named in the report GCOS Surface Reference Network (GSRN): Justification, requirements, siting and instrumentation options (GCOS-226), based primarily on the experience of the implementation of the GCOS Reference Upper Air Network (GRUAN), will take decades.
+The full implementation of all goals named in GCOS-226, based primarily on the experience of the implementation of the GCOS Reference Upper Air Network (GRUAN), will take decades.
 The TT-GSRN has therefore agreed to define the following goals, to be achieved in a 10-year timeframe, within the initial GSRN:

-10-year goals:
+10-year goals

-- 1. Provide sustained reference quality observations, with full traceability and defined and quantified uncertainties, on a global scale (on land) for at least the ECVs surface temperature and precipitation, in order to quantify their variability, long-term change and inform on extremes. - 2.
-Deliver an implementation plan for the inclusion of additional ECVs. - 3.
-Be a recognized reference network within the WMO tiered system which primarily supports the climate community in quantifying climate change. - 4.
-Publish operational procedures and practices for knowledge transfer and capacity development. - 5.
-Ensure a free and unrestricted access archive of accredited GSRN data products1. - 6.
-Identify GSRN affiliated research facilities delivering scientific advances in measurement techniques and improving knowledge on climate reference data and instrumentation.
+- 1. Provide sustained reference quality observations, with full traceability and defined and quantified uncertainties, on a global scale (on land) for at least the ECVs surface temperature and precipitation, in order to quantify their variability, long-term change and inform on extremes - 2.
+Deliver an implementation plan for the inclusion of additional ECVs - 3.
+Be a recognized reference network within the WMO tiered system which primarily supports the climate community in quantifying climate change - 4.
+Publish operational procedures and practices for knowledge transfer and capacity development - 5.
+Ensure a free and open access archive of accredited GSRN data products1 - 6.
+Identify GSRN affiliated research facilities delivering scientific advances in measurement techniques and improving knowledge on climate reference data and instrumentation